Product Description

 About This Keyboard

 WOW!
 This Triton Extreme is in very good working order.
 All of the knobs and buttons work well.
 There are no broken or chipped keys and they all play well.
 The touch screen works and is bright and clear.
 Cosmetically it is about average with just a few scuffs and scratches mostly on the end panels.
 It has a whooping 32 megs of added sampling ram.
 The only issue we could find is the up arrow doesn't always work but you can just scroll up with the encoder knob.
 We updated it to the newest OS version 1.06and you will also get a power cord.
 I wish my little webcam could pick up the audio better because this keyboard sounds awesome!
 I have included a lot of pictures and I think you can just let them speak for themselves.
+It will be shipped in a very nice heavy duty travel case but it is very heavy so the shipping is expensive

 The Triton Extreme in General